HaukeBartsch/FIONA-downloader/README.md

 Feedback 1:
-- Immediately made the window higher: Window is now higher - more square.
+- Immediately made the window higher: Window is now higher - more square (fixed)
-- File selection box is in the way: Still opens up automatically but can be canceled and new File/Load function.
+- File selection box is in the way: Still opens up automatically but can be canceled and new File/Load function (fixed).
-- Press download button without setting download location: TODO
+- Press download button without setting download location: TODO (can be cancelled now, fixed)
 - Tried to click on failed row and on "failed" nothing happens: TODO
 - Cannot close username/password dialog: Added close icon on top right.
-Changed "Login" to "Login to FIONA".
+Changed "Login" to "Login to FIONA" (fixed).